ramonfontes/wireless-mesh-book/mesh.md

 ```

-Considering that there are more two stations at the network topology illustrated in Figure~\ref{fig:mesh}, we can observe how much the transmission rate decreases as long as more hops the packet has to pass through.
+Considering that there are more two stations at the network topology illustrated above, we can observe how much the transmission rate decreases as long as more hops the packet has to pass through.
 You can get to the results presented below if you add two more stations and run Iperf.
-In this example, terminals were opened for all the nodes via \textit{xterm} and \texttt{sta1} acted as a server and the other nodes acted as clients.
+In this example, terminals were opened for all the nodes via ```xterm``` and **sta1** acted as a server and the other nodes acted as clients.

 ```a1# iperf -s
 ------------------------------------------------------------